Fall 2014 – Summer 2015

-Biochemistry is the application of chemical, genetic, and biophysical approaches to the study of biological processes at the cellular and molecular level.
-We are interested in, for example, mechanisms of brain function; cellular differentiation; energy utilization by animals and microorganisms; and in the molecular basis of inheritance and disease.
-The researcher seeks to determine how specific molecules such as proteins, nucleic acids, lipids, vitamins, and hormones function in various cellular processes.
-Particular emphasis is placed on the regulation of reactions in living cells.
-The knowledge and methods developed by researchers are applied in all fields of medicine, in agriculture, and in many chemical and health-related industries.
-Biochemistry is unique in providing basic theoretical training, as well as basic practical laboratory training and research in both enzymology and genetic engineering, which are the two basic components in the rapidly expanding field of Biotechnology.
+Biochemistry is the application of chemical, genetic, and biophysical approaches to study the molecular basis of biological processes.
+Investigators in the Department of Biochemistry are interested in, among other research fields: control of cell growth and differentiation; molecular mechanisms of brain function; the molecular basis of disease; and new molecular approaches for treating human diseases.
+Researchers seek to determine how specific molecules such as proteins, nucleic acids, lipids, vitamins, and hormones function in various cellular processes.
+Modern biochemistry seeks to provide an integrated understanding of these processes from high-resolution molecular structures (in atomic detail) all the way to the whole-cell and whole-organism level.
+Methods developed by biochemistry researchers are applied in all fields of medicine, in many chemical and health-related industries, and in agriculture.
+Biochemistry is unique in providing basic theoretical training and practical laboratory training, as well as opportunities to participate in research in both protein and genetic engineering, the two basic components in the rapidly expanding field of Biotechnology.

 There are three programs offered by the Department of Biochemistry: Major, Honours, and Liberal.
 The Major and Honours programs provide a sound background for students who wish to have a professional career in biochemistry, and can lead to postgraduate studies and research careers in hospital, university, or industrial laboratories.
 The Liberal program is less specialized, offering students opportunities to select courses in other fields of interest.